Skip to main content

 Can Medicaid cover incontinence supplies for seniors?

 Often yes, but it varies a lot.
-Medicaid is usually the best recurring-help path for low-income seniors, yet states and managed care plans use different rules, suppliers, and paperwork.
+Medicaid is usually the strongest recurring-help path for low-income seniors, yet states and managed care plans use different rules, suppliers, and paperwork.
 A doctor’s order, product size, diagnosis, monthly quantity, and prior authorization may all matter.
 If the person has both Medicare and Medicaid, ask the Medicaid plan or state office how these supplies are handled in that state.

 What documents do I usually need?